thoddnn/open-datagen/README.md

 ## Usage

-Example: If you want to train a small model to write great python code
+Example: Generate a dataset of Python exercises using a template

 ```python
 from opendatagen.data_generator import DataGenerator